Originally created May 18, 2016; Updated 05/22/2019

 There has been a lot of talk about the water requirements that are part of the Food Safety Modernization Act (FSMA) Produce Safety Rule (PSR).
-This article will help you know what is covered by the requirements, the timing of the requirements, and some key things to help you prepare.
-There will be more information coming on the topic, including guidance from FDA.
-This article is meant to be an introduction to some of the main parts of the water requirements.
-Some of the key terms and phrases are marked in bold; you can expect to see these terms again so now is a good time to start getting used to them.
+This article is intended to help you know what is written in the PSR, the changes that have occurred since the original PSR publication, the timing of the requirements, and other key things.
+There will be more information coming on the topic, that likely will include guidance from FDA.
+This article is an introduction to some of the main water requirements including key terms and phrases marked in bold; you can expect to see these terms again so now is a good time to start getting used to them.
 The main points of this article are:

-- Understanding when water qualifies as agricultural water
+- Understand when water meets the definition of agricultural water

-- Microbial quality requirements for agricultural water used during growing activities or during and after harvest
+- Understand compliance dates and quality requirements for agricultural water used during growing activities or during and after harvest

-- Microbial Water Quality Profile: What is it, how many samples do you need to build one, and what resources are out there to help you
+- Describe the Microbial Water Quality Profile (MWQP): What it is, how many samples you need to build one, and what resources are out there to help you

-- Options if your agricultural water does not meet microbial water quality criteria
+- Know your options if your agricultural water does not meet microbial water quality criteria

 “Agricultural water means water used in covered activities on covered produce where water is intended to, or is likely to, contact covered produce or food contact surfaces, including water used in growing activities (including irrigation water applied using direct water application methods, water used for preparing crop sprays, and water used for growing sprouts) and in harvesting, packing, and holding activities (including water used for washing or cooling harvested produce and water used for preventing dehydration of covered produce).”